SISBID/Data-Wrangling/labs/github-lab.md

 14. On https://github.com/yourusername/yourdirectoryname click on the place where it says something like "3 commits".
 You can see each of the changes you have made.

-15. If you want to know more check out here: http://r-pkgs.had.co.nz/git.html

-16. If you are done and want to learn how the command line tools work for Git check out: https://try.github.io/
+15. If you are done and want to go big, find a partner and do this exercise: https://github.com/kbroman/Tools4RR/blob/master/05_Git_Lab/git_lab.md